dgtlmoon/sockpuppetbrowser/README.md

 This is a docker image that simply creates a Chrome browser on demand and exposes that Chrome's CDP protocol (which is what Puppeteer and other systems want to connect to) - to the outside world via a websocket.

+It is based on the excellent https://github.com/Zenika/alpine-chrome, and we add our own wrapper to launch individual chrome instances on demand.

 When ever something requiring puppeteer connects via `ws://..` it will spin up a new Chrome browser instance and connect you through (proxy you through) to that Chrome's DevTools connection.